desophos/idleon-saver/README.md

 The `idleon_companion` option produces `idleon_companion.json` for import into [Idleon Companion](https://idleoncompanion.com/).

 The `cogstruction` option produces `cog_datas.csv` and `empties_datas.csv` for use with [Cogstruction](https://github.com/automorphis/Cogstruction).

+### Contributing

+Feedback, suggestions, and contributions are welcome!

+Use `poetry install --with dev,test` to install the optional dependencies.
+Run tests with [`pytest`](https://docs.pytest.org/en/latest/index.html).
+Please run [Black](https://black.readthedocs.io/en/stable/) before submitting a PR; I have it configured to run on save.
+Thanks for reading!